 Francis Shortt was born in Dumfries.
 He was a merchant at the Cape of Good Hope before coming to Australia and prior to that he had reportedly been in the service of the East India company and also a surgeon in the Royal Navy.

 Arrival in the ColonyFrancis Shortt departed the Cape on the brig Ann on 2nd July 1821 and arrived in Sydney 1st September 1822.
 Other passengers on the Ann included Mr. Dealman, Mr. Mackay and Mr. Langford.
-(2)

-In 1822 Shortt placed the following Notice in the Sydney Gazette:
+In 1822 Francis Shortt placed the following Notice in the Sydney Gazette:

 I, as Head of the firm of Shortt and Berry, Merchants and Ship Owners at the Cape of Good Hope, which Firm has never yet been dissolved, and shall not be dissolved, until Alexander Berry the junior partner, has accounted to me for the Proceeds of the Cargo sent here on our Ship City of Edinburgh, and for many other transactions, which he has not yet done; hereby warn all Persons, indebted for any part of said Cargo, from paying or suffering to be paid to said Berry (now connected with Mr. Wollstonecraft,) without my permission.